Toll Free:

 Once the installation of these NuGet packages is done, create the proto file using the server file.
 It will be an exact replica of the server one.

-Build your project and run the below dotnet command to generate gRPC client using the proto file.
+Build your project and run the below dotnet command to generate a gRPC client using the proto file.

 dotnet grpc compile